-King mackerel is a marine pelagic species that is found throughout the Gulf and Caribbean Sea and along the western Atlantic from the Gulf of Maine to Brazil and from the shore to 200 m depths.
-The habitat of adults is the coastal waters out to the edge of the continental shelf in the Atlantic Ocean.
+King mackerel is a marine pelagic species that is found throughout the western Atlantic from the Gulf of Maine to Brazil, including the Gulf and Caribbean Sea, and from the shore to 200 m depths.
+The habitat of adults is the coastal waters out to the edge of the continental shelf.
 Within the area, the occurrence of king mackerel is governed by temperature and salinity.
 They are seldom found in water temperatures less than 20°C; salinity preference varies, but they generally prefer high salinity, less than 36 parts per thousand (ppt).

 Adults are migratory, and the CMP FMP recognizes two migratory groups (Gulf and Atlantic).
-Typically, adult king mackerel are found in the southern climates (south Florida and extreme south Texas/Mexico) in the winter and farther north in the summer; however some king mackerel overwinter in deeper waters off the mouth of the Mississippi River, and off the coast of North Carolina.
+Typically, adult king mackerel are found in the southern climates (south Florida and extreme south Texas/Mexico) in the winter and farther north in the summer; however some king mackerel overwinter in deeper waters off the mouth of the Mississippi River, and off the coast of North

+Carolina.
 Food availability and water temperature are likely causes of these migratory patterns.
 King mackerel have longevities of 24 to 26 years for females and 23 years for males (GMFMC and SAFMC 1985; MSAP 1996; Brooks and Ortiz 2004).

 Adults are known to spawn in areas of low turbidity, with salinity and temperatures of approximately 30 ppt and 27°C, respectively.
 There are major spawning areas off Louisiana and Texas in the Gulf (McEachran and Finucane 1979); and off the Carolinas, Cape Canaveral, and Miami in the western Atlantic (Wollam 1970; Schekter 1971; Mayo 1973).
 Spawning occurs generally from May through October with peak spawning in September (McEachran and Finucane 1979).
 Eggs are believed to be released and fertilized continuously during these months.
-Maturity may first occur when the females are 450 to 499 mm (17.7 to 19.6 inches) in length and usually occurs by the time they are 800 mm (35.4 inches) in length.
-The most mature ovaries are found in females by about age 4.
+Females may mature first when they are 450 to 499 mm (17.7 to 19.6 inches) in length and most are mature by the time they are 800 mm (35.4 inches) in length, or by about age 4.
 Males are usually sexually mature at age 3, at a length of 718 mm (28.3 inches).
 Females in U.S. waters, between the sizes of 446-1,489 mm (17.6 to 58.6 inches) release 69,000-12,200,000 eggs.

 Larvae of king mackerel have been found in waters with temperatures between 26-31° C (79-88° F).
 This larval developmental stage has a short duration.
 King mackerel can grow up to 0.54-1.33 mm (0.02 to 0.05 inches) per day.
-This shortened larval stage decreases the vulnerability of the larva, and is related to the increased metabolism of this fast-swimming species.
+This shortened larval stage decreases the vulnerability of the larvae, and is related to the increased metabolism of this fast-swimming species.
 Juveniles are generally found closer to shore than adults and occasionally in estuaries.